 These and other factors are likely to continue favoring crypto growth in Africa.

 Need for financial inclusion

-Africa and Middle East records the lowest rates of financial inclusion and this makes worse poverty levels but also opens opportunity for fintechs.
-For instance, Sub-Saharan Africa has second highest number of un-banked adults in the world with two-thirds of the about 350 million people, or 17% of the global total having no bank account at all.
+Africa and the Middle East record the lowest rates of financial inclusion and this makes worse poverty levels but also opens an opportunity for fintechs.
+For instance, Sub-Saharan Africa has the second-highest number of unbanked adults in the world with two-thirds of the about 350 million people, or 17% of the global total having no bank account at all.

 As it may already be known, poor financial inclusion affects an individual's capability to access or tap into more and better financial services to better their future and their lives, including access to saving opportunities, credit and loans, and investments opportunities, locally or internationally.
 Participation in the larger financial services economy is hard under these situations, especially in this century.
 Both of these regions have word's most underbanked populations with cash cultures prevailing, but this present great opportunity for fintech and for expanding financial services.

 Mobile money platforms have so far been great in increasing financial inclusion with statistics suggesting that the number of people using mobile platforms to send and receive or pay money has more than doubled than those using bank accounts for the same things.
 However, a lot of challenges remain such as high cost of transactions, high cost of access like in many cases one is required to have and to retain a mobile phone for a given period of time in months to access some mobile financial services and these devices are not cheap for everyone to buy anyway, and there are requirements such as credit scores to access loans and identification to own.